 We all know iPhones can take great photos and it’s fun to share them online.
-But even the largest mobile devices have screens that are only a few inches across, meaning that detail and subtlety can easily be lost.
-So how do you ensure that your iPhone photos get noticed when you share them?
-The secret is to craft your images specifically for the small-screen format of the iPhone, creating bold and simplistic compositions.
-In this tutorial you’ll discover eleven great tips for composing stunning iPhone photos that will stand out even on the smallest of screens.
+But even the largest mobile devices have screens that are only a few inches across, meaning that detail can easily be lost.
+So how do you ensure your iPhone photos get noticed when you share them?
+The key is to craft your images specifically for the small-screen format of the iPhone, creating bold and striking compositions.
+In this tutorial, you’ll discover 11 tips for composing stunning iPhone photos that will stand out even on the smallest of screens.

 With more than 70 million photos posted to Instagram each day, you have to do everything you can to make your images stand out from the crowd and jump out at the viewer on their small screen.
 Mobile photo sharing begs for a special aesthetic, and the best photos will get noticed because of their bold simplicity.

 Do you sometimes find that your photos don’t look as good as the way you remember the scene?
 That’s because our eyes and brains are great at focusing on what’s important in a scene, whereas a camera captures every detail, even the unimportant ones.

 As photographers, we need to make it clear to viewers what they should be looking at through choices we make about composition, lighting and color.
 This is especially true for photos shared via iPhone apps like Instagram and VSCO Cam because the screens on the mobile devices we view them through are small.

 So, let’s take a look at eleven techniques to help you compose stunning photos that will have maximum impact on the small screen of an iPhone.

 It can be tempting to pack our images full of all kinds of interesting things, but having a minimal composition is a sure way to get your iPhone photos noticed on a small screen.

 Because we all see so many images every day, simple ones that use minimal compositions will usually get a lot of likes because they have a place for our eyes and brains to rest, and focus on a single subject.